daleghent/nina/README.md

 * ASCOM Platform 6.3 or later

-**Manual**
+* Visual Studio C++ Redistributable 2013

+## Manual

 A manual including detailed descriptions about all features can be found inside the Wiki section
 https://bitbucket.org/Isbeorn/nina/wiki/Home

-**Features**
+## Features

-* Camera Control
+### Camera Control

 * ASCOM Driver
-          * Tested with ASI 1600 MMC, Atik-383L
+     * Tested with ASI 1600 MMC, Atik-383L+
 * Native ZWO Driver
      * Tested with ASI 1600 MMC
+* Native Atik Driver *(experimental)*
+     * Undergoing tests with Atik-383L+
 * Nikon
      * Tested with Nikon D5100, D7100
      * Serial cable support for bulb exposures using either telescope snap port or serial cable using RTS signal
           * Bulb exposure with snap port tested with EQ6-R + D5100
 * Canon
      * Tested with Canon EOS 550d, 60d
 * Temperature control
      * Cool down routine for a set amount of time

-* Telescope Control
+### Telescope Control
 * ASCOM Driver
      * Tested with HEQ-5, EQ6-R

-* Filterwheel Control
+### Filterwheel Control
 * ASCOM Driver
      * Tested with Starlight XPress motorized Filterwheel, Atik EFW2

-* Autofocuser Control
+### Autofocuser Control
 * ASCOM Driver
      * Tested with Lacerta Motorfocus

-* Autoguider Control
+### Autoguider Control
 * via communication with PHD2 Server
 * Graphically shows corrections in a graph
 * Calculates RMS Error values

-* Profiles
+### Profiles
 * Save and load individual profiles for different sets of equipment

-* Advanced Sequencing
+### Advanced Sequencing
 * Import/Export sequences for planning ahead
 * Dithering (via PHD2)
 * Dithering after a set amount of images
 * Macros to set up custom file names
-     * Supported Image formats: FITS, TIFF, XISF
+* Supported Image formats: FITS, TIFF (Without compression, with ZIP or LZW compression), XISF
 * Automatic Meridian Flip

-* Focusing
+### Manual Focusing
 * Snapping of images
-     * Live view (for DSLRs)
+* Live view (for DSLR and ASI cameras)
 * Subframing (for faster image processing)
+* Bahtinov Line detection to identify spikes and the error margin

-* Autofocus
+### Autofocus
 * Triggered manually
 * During sequences
      * On start
      * After filter change

-* Image Recognition
+### Image Recognition
 * Statistics
 * Auto-Stretch
 * Star detection and HFR calculation, including stats history during imaging session
-     * Bahtinov Line detection to identify spikes and the error margin
 * Optimal exposure time recommendation by taking read noise, full well capacity and BIAS mean value into account

-* Platesolving
+### Platesolving
 * Astrometry.net
 * Local instance of Astrometry.net and cygwin
 * Platesolve2 by Planewave

-* Polar alignment assistant
+### Polar alignment assistant
 * Polaris position in polar scope
 * Precise PA Error calculation using platesolving
 * DARV alignment procedure

-* Sky Atlas
+### Sky Atlas
 * Detailed info for over 10000 Deep Sky Objects
 * Advanced filtering to get just the Deep Sky Objects that are relevant for you
-     * Calculated altitude chart for each object based on your position
+* Calculated altitude chart for each object based on your location
-     * Night time duration based on your position
+* Night time duration based on your location
-     * Set object as sequence target
+* Objects can be set as the target for the sequence or the framing assistant

-* Framing Assistant
+### Framing Assistant
 * Multiple ways of importing an image for framing
      * Digital Sky Survey (requires internet connection)
      * Image File (tif, png, jpg)
      * Image Cache (from a previously loaded image)
 * By entering camera and telescope specs a rectangle with the respective field of view is generated
 * The rectangle can be rotated and dragged to the desired location
 * Once satisfied the coordinates where the rectangle is located can be set for a sequence to start imaging

-* Image History
+### Image History
 * Thumbnail and statistics of images during an image session
 * Reload images of one session to the UI

-* Fully customizable UI colors together with a bunch of preset Themes
+### Fully customizable UI colors together with a bunch of preset Themes

+### Weather data
-* Weather data by OpenWeatherMap
+* OpenWeatherMap supported

-** Feedback**
+## Feedback

 Through the issue tracker